First of all, they shouldn’t ask.

 The goal is to perform strictly legal compliance with the officer’s actions while still asserting the right to film.
 Although bystanders should make that initial assertion of legality, every situation is different, Sanchez and Stanley agree.

 “Every incident is really is its own unique situation, and it depends on the nature of the police officers you're dealing with,” Sanchez says.
-“We can give people guidelines and suggestions, but at the end of the day people need to make their own judgements.”
+“We can give people guidelines and suggestions, but at the end of the day people need to make their own judgments.”

-“If you’re dealing with a belligerent police officer, that’s a dangerous situation—police officers have a lot of power—and you need to make a judgement about the importance of what you’re doing, and about the risk you’re willing to take, versus your own sense of justice,” says Stanley.
+“If you’re dealing with a belligerent police officer, that’s a dangerous situation—police officers have a lot of power—and you need to make a judgment about the importance of what you’re doing, and about the risk you’re willing to take, versus your own sense of justice,” says Stanley.